w-h-a/logic_lang/README.md

 ## Register-only Operations ##

 - 'X': Place any "stringified" JS value, 'X', into the register.
+The value may not contain whitespace as whitespaces are part of the syntax of the higher-order stack-and-register language.

 - 'BOOL': Booleanizes the register value.
 - 'NOT': Negates the register value and returns the result to the register.